jnozzi/cocoadev.com/markdown/AllSystemNotifications.md

 But you could also just remove allSystem entirely.

-The code for General/NotificationWatcher [http://www.tildesoft.com/Programs.html] would probably be of help to you.
+The code for NotificationWatcher [http://www.tildesoft.com/Programs.html] would probably be of help to you.

 ----